 - I usually make 1 batch of frosting to fill and frost a seven or eight inch cake.

 Let Me Know What You Think!

-If you try out this peanut butter buttercream recipe, please be sure to tag me @chelsweets and use the #chelsweets so I can see your creations
+If you try out this peanut butter buttercream recipe, please tag me @chelsweets and use the #chelsweets so I can see your creations.

-- 1 Tbsp pasteurized egg whites (15 grams)
+- 1 Tbsp pasteurized egg whites - optional (15g)

-- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully made, and beat on low until it reach the desired colored
+- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully made.
+Beat on low until it reaches the desired colored.

-If you are making frosting for a cake, it is important to mix the buttercream on the lowest speed at the end of the process for a couple minutes, to get out any extra air that might have be incorporated during the mixing process.
+If you are making frosting for a cake, it is important to mix the buttercream on the lowest speed at the end of the process for a couple minutes.
+This pushes out any extra air that might have be incorporated during the mixing process.

 You can also stir the frosting in a bowl with a rubber spatula, pushing it from side to side, to get rid of any air bubbles.
 This will make it easier to get super smooth sides on your cake!

 Amount Per Serving Calories 942Total Fat 54gSaturated Fat 30gTrans Fat 0gUnsaturated Fat 20gCholesterol 122mgSodium 435mgCarbohydrates 115gFiber 1gSugar 109gProtein 5g